 Religious freedom gives all Americans the right to believe – or not – as they see fit.
 But it does not give anyone the right to discriminate – especially when they are using taxpayer dollars.

-Bill Status Referred to the House Committee on Education and the Workforce on December 1, 2017
+Bill Status Passed by House Committee on Education and the Workforce on February 8, 2018